taskflow/taskflow/README.md

 ## Offload a Task to a GPU

-Taskflow supports GPU tasking for you to accelerate a wide range of scientific computing applications by harnessing the power of CPU-GPU collaborative computing using CUDA.
+Taskflow supports GPU tasking for you to accelerate a wide range of scientific computing applications by harnessing the power of CPU-GPU collaborative computing using Nvidia CUDA Graph.

 ```cpp
 __global__ void saxpy(size_t N, float alpha, float* dx, float* dy) {